5 Ways to Avoid Plagiarism and Maintain Originality

 Citing sources might seem tedious, but taking notes and keeping track of references from the research stage itself helps streamline the process.
 There are also citation management tools like Zotero, Mendeley, or EndNote that help organize sources and create citations.

-2. Include Quotations
+2. Use of Quotations

 For verbatim sentences or passages copied directly from a source, quotation marks MUST be used in addition to an in-text citation.
 This clearly shows readers that the content is not original and gives the real author their due credit.